-I set up a studio in different clinics and hospitals in and around Cape Town, South Africa..
+I set up a studio in different clinics and hospitals in and around Cape Town, South Africa.
 I asked each of the participants at these clinics to convey through physical gestures how he or she would fight, communicate love, and express the sadness that surrounds the stigma of HIV/AIDS.

 The people I photographed freely discussed their fear of the stigma surrounding HIV/AIDS.
 What I saw, overall, was extraordinary courage and acceptance, a calmness and an uncomplaining understanding of the impact and effects of HIV/AIDS on themselves and on their loved ones.
-However, there was in each person I photographed, the added dimension of survival, the willingness to fight for there lives and the lives of their children.
+However, there was in each person I photographed, the added dimension of survival, the willingness to fight for their lives and the lives of their children.

 As for me, photographing these young children with their families, or the individuals themselves, was one of the most difficult emotional experiences of my life.
 I walked away outraged and very sad.

 I considered their fate and how with early response, combined proper medical care and education, these children could have been born free of HIV.
-Nevertheless, here we are with millions of people aware that there going to die before their time.
+Nevertheless, here we are with millions of people aware that they are going to die before their time.
 These photographs deal with their reality and how they confront their destinies IN THE FACE OF AFFLICTION.